Most organisations have a mission. They may also have a vision, and set of values.

 Most organisations also fall into the trap of overcomplicating the simple.
 Confusion over terminology doesn’t really help the situation.

-So what is the difference between a mission and a vision, why should we care, and how do be we create great ones?
+So what is the difference between a mission and a vision, why should we care, and how do we create great ones?

 What’s the difference between a mission and the vision?